TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 rails new my_first_rails_app
 ~~~

 This will do a bunch of things and you will see a lot of output into the terminal.
 As long as nothing looks like an error, you can continue.
-Otherwise, come to [Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support) for help.
+Otherwise, come to the [Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support) for help.

 Now that we have let rails do the heavy lifting for us, we need to move into the directory it has created for us.